kohidave/proton-anti-patterns/non-parameterized-templates/cool-pattern/README.md

 ```

-You can see in the `instance_infrastructure/cloudformation.yaml` file that [we can use JINJA](https://docs.aws.amazon.com/proton/latest/userguide/ag-infrastructure-tmp-files.html#cloudformation) to inject this variables into the template.
+You can see in the `instance_infrastructure/cloudformation.yaml` file that [we can use JINJA](https://docs.aws.amazon.com/proton/latest/userguide/ag-infrastructure-tmp-files.html#cloudformation) to inject these variables into the template.

 ```yaml
   AppRunnerService: